Battle of Tétouan: Battle

 On 1 January 1860, the Spanish monarch, Queen Isabella II who was present in Tetouan, encouraged her troops with a clear message “let’s demonstrate who we are“.
 The Conde de Reus advanced towards the port of Guad al Gelu.
 The Marqués de Torreblanca’s column and the Royal Spanish Navy guarded his flank.
 Clashes continued until 31 January 1860, when a major Moroccan offensive was stopped.
 The Conde de Lucena began a march towards the objective of Tétouan, and was supported by forces composed of Catalan volunteers.
 Covering fire was provided by units commanded by General The Conde de Reus and General Ros de Olano.
 Spanish artillery inflicted heavy losses on the Moroccan ranks; the Moroccan forces that remained took refuge in Tétouan.
 The city fell on 6 February 1860.
 A week of further fighting followed before hostilities ceased.

 Aftermath

 The capture of Tétouan prevented further attacks on Ceuta and Melilla by Moroccan forces.
 The Conde de Lucena returned with his troops to Spain; they camped at a spot north of Madrid while a triumphal entry into the capital was arranged.
 The camp, which acquired permanent structures as well as shops over time, became the Madrid neighbourhood known as Tetuán de las Victorias.
 In the aftermath of the battle, General Leopoldo O'Donnell, 1st Conde de Lucena, was elevated in the Spanish peerage to being The 1st Duque de Tetuán.
 He later served as President of the Council of Ministers (also known as the Prime Minister).

+After the Mellah of Tetuan had been sacked and hundreds of Jews fled to Cádiz and Gibraltar for refuge, the Jews of Tetuan, who spoke Tetuani Ladino or Haketia, a variety of Old Castillian or Ibero-Romance spoken by Jews, welcomed the invading Spanish troops as liberators, and collaborated with the Spanish authorities as brokers and translators during the 27-month-long occupation of the city.